Go Opaque API: Manual Migration

 after will return a zero-length slice (can either be nil or empty slice).
 Users

-for determining presence and not rely on whether Get
+should use Has for determining presence and not rely on whether Get returns

 nil.